 With emotional eating, your brain is much more likely to respond with specific cravings, whereas if you’re truly hungry, you will pretty much just want anything that you’d usually eat.

 Sometimes what starts as emotional eating can escalate into more serious disordered eating patterns.
 If you are experiencing any of the following then it may be time to seek professional help

 - Loss of control around food (when you feel like you’re physically unable to stop eating - this is a different feeling from just wanting more)

-- Feeling overwhelmed around food
+- Feeling overwhelmed or anxious around food

 - Consuming large amounts of food to the point of feeling very full and physically unwell

 It might take a combination of approaches to stop “stress eating”, but you most certainly don’t have to do this on your own.